University of Padua

 About the institution

-Established in 1222, the University of Padua is one of the world’s oldest higher education institutions.
-It is famous for its scientific golden age, which saw Galileo, Falloppio and Vesalius teach at the University.
-Elena Cornaro Piscopia, the first female Doctor of Philosophy, graduated during this time.
+Established in 1222, the University of Padua is one of the world’s oldest higher education institutions and was the scientific centre of the Republic of Venice.
+It is renowned for its medical and scientific golden age, during which figures such as Galileo, Vesalius, Falloppio and Morgagni taught at the University, and for awarding the first Doctor of Philosphy degree to a woman, Elena Cornaro Piscopia.
 Today, Padua is widely recognised as one of Italy’s leading research universities.
 Around 65,000 students are enrolled at Padua.

 The University of Padua is located in a range of buildings around the historic centre of Padua, which is 40 kilometre or 25 miles West of Venice in the North-East of Italy.
-Like St Andrews, Padua is a historic university city, with strong links to the local community.
+Like St Andrews, Padua is a historic university city, with strong links with its local community.

 Our relationship